Passerida: Systematics and phylogeny

-Superfamily Passeroidea

 Mostly smallish herbivores, near-global distribution centered on Palearctic and Americas.
 Often pronounced sexual dimorphism with males among the most colorful birds alive.
 Songs tend to be fairly simple warbling and chirping, with many species relying as much or more on visual mating displays.
 Includes the nine-primaried oscines (probably a subclade).
 The basal radiation is mostly found in the Old World, with only Motacillidae naturally occurring in the Americas and Estrildidae in Australia.

-The nine-primaried oscines unite most birds commonly called "sparrows" in North American and "finches" in European English, as well as a number of other mostly American groups.
-They are divided into the fringillid radiation which is largely restricted to the Old World, and the numerous emberizoid families of the Americas, of which in turn only Emberizidae and the Arctic circumpolar Calcariidae have reached the Old World unaided by humans.
-Besides these, the singular olive warbler from North to Central America apparently represents a very ancient "living fossil" passeroid; its relationships were long disputed as its outward appearance and ecology resemble Setophaga warblers, but its anatomy is in some aspects convergent or symplesiomorphic with sylvioids.